Painting With Preschoolers

 The Sensory Experience

-While I am not a painter, I am a crafter, and as much as I love the creative process, I equally love working with my hands.
+While I am not a painter, I am a crafter.
+I craft because I love the creative process, and I enjoy working with my hands.
 Adults say that all the time, and that is just the grown up version of engaging in a sensory activity.

 Do you have an easel in your classroom?
 How is yours set up?
+DO you have any questions?
 Please let me know in the comments.